MWJones96/Go-REST-API/README.md

 # Go-REST-API
 REST API written using Go and Mux

-Built by following this tutorial video https://www.youtube.com/watch?v=SonwZ6MF5BE
+Built by following this tutorial video by TraversyMedia: https://www.youtube.com/watch?v=SonwZ6MF5BE